 If you don’t feel comfortable about the minimal coverage offered by no-show socks, you may want to opt for quarter socks instead.
 They’re long enough to cover your ankle but are short enough to not reach your calf.
 Because of the extra coverage that they can provide, quarter socks are a must for men who tend to suffer from blisters on their heels.

-In most cases, quarter socks work well when worn with more formal ensembles such as business suits and leather shoes.
+In most cases, a quarter custom sock works well when worn with more formal ensembles such as business suits and leather shoes.
 And while quarter socks come in several colours, your best bet is a pair of black or dark grey ones, as they’re easy to match with most outfits.

 Also known as ankle socks, athletic socks are quite similar to quarter socks in that they also cover the whole ankle to provide extra protection from chafing.
 The main difference is that athletic socks are designed to be worn for rigorous physical activities such as working out, running, or trekking.

 Hence, these socks are made from breathable materials that can help prevent the build-up of sweat and odour.
 Some brands even come with additional features such as cushions and padding for extra support.
 So if you consider yourself a physically active person, make sure to keep at least two pairs of these in your drawer.

 Crew socks are arguably the most popular type of men’s socks mainly due to their convenient length, which is around six to eight inches above the shoe line.
 While shorter socks can only be paired with low-cut shoes, crew socks can work with nearly any kind of closed footwear.
 Thus, you can pair these socks with sneakers, loafers, Oxfords, boots, and more.